dwu402/unicity/README.md

 # unicity

-I wrote this library to test the code in the hundreds of Python files submitted by my programming class.
-It also can be used to spot code submissions that are suspiciously similar.
+I wrote this library to test and debug code from hundreds of Python files submitted by my programming class.
+It can also be used to find code submissions that are suspiciously similar.

-To get started, first install unicity using ``pip``.
+To get started, install unicity using ``pip``.

 ```bash
 pip install unicity
 ```

-Then download the and run the scripts in the examples folder, particularly loading_projects.py, batch_testing.py and similarity_check.py.
+Then, download the and run the scripts in the ``example`` folder above.
+Start with ``loading_projects.py``, ``batch_testing.py`` and ``similarity_check.py``.

 Some disclaimers:

-- I have discovered that students learning to code are very innovative in the ways in which they will break your work flow.
-Therefore, I have built in catches for **directory changes** and **infinite loops**.
-But there will be other things I have not anticipated.
-You may catch and handle these in your test function, but I'd also like to hear if you think something should be added to make the testing more robust.
+- I have discovered that when students are learning to code, they are very innovative in the ways they will find to break your work flow.
+So far, I have built support to catch and handle **directory changes** and **infinite loops**, but I'm sure there are more suprises out there!
+You can catch and handle these yourself in the way you define a test function, but I'd also like to hear if you think something should be added to make unicity testing more robust.

-- The similarity checking should be treated as a screening tool to highlight *potential* instances of copying.
-It does not (it cannot) assert that copying has actually occurred, and the best way to do that is by interview.
+- Similarity checking should be treated as a screening tool to highlight *potential* instances of copying.
+It does not (it cannot) assert that copying has in fact occurred.
+The best way to do that is by a follow up interview.

 More documentation at [readthedocs](https://unicity.readthedocs.io/en/latest/).